-retirement Uncertainties Estimation of the net liability to pay pensions depends on a number of complex judgements relating to the discount rate used, salary increases, changes in retirement ages, mortality rates and returns on fund assets.
-A firm of consulting actuaries is engaged to provide the Fund with expert advice about the assumptions to be applied.
-Effect if actual results differ from assumptions The actuarial present value of promised retirement benefits at 31 March 2025 is £8,129 million.
-The sensitivities regarding the principal assumptions used to measure the obligations are as follows: • a 0.1% p.a. reduction in the discount rate would increase the promised retirement benefits by approximately 2% or £143 million • a 0.1% p.a. increase in salary growth would increase the promised retirement benefits by approximately £7 million • a 0.1% p.a. increase in the pension increase rate (CPI) would increase the promised retirement benefits by approximately 2% or £137 million • a 1 year increase in member life expectancy would increase the promised retirement benefits by approximately 4% or £325 million Private market investments (Note 15) Private market instruments are valued at fair value in accordance with International Private Equity and Venture Capital Valuation guidelines (2012).
-Investments are not publicly listed and as such there is a degree of estimation involved in the valuation.
-Private equity investments are valued at £4,486 million at 31 March 2025 (£4,573 million at 31 March 2024) in the financial statements.
-Based on the assessed level of volatility using the same methodology as outlined in the sensitivity analysis shown in Note 17, if prices fell by 8.4% this would reduce the value of these assets by around £376 million.
+ltem Uncertainties Effect if actual results differ from assumptions Page 215 value of promised retirement benefits (Note 19) Estimation of the net liability to pay pensions depends on a number of complex judgements relating to the discount 1 Private market instruments are valued at fair value in accordance with International Private Equity and Venture Capital Valuation guidelines (2012).
+Investments are not publicly listed and as such there is a degree of estimation Private equity investments are valued at £4,486 million at 31 March 2025 (£4,573 million at 31 March 2024) in the financial statements.
+Based on the assessed level of volatility using the same methodology as outlined in the sensitivity analysis shown in Note 17, if prices fell by 8.4% this would reduce the value of these assets